• Skip to primary navigation

 For the filling:

-• Coarsely chop the shrimp or pulse several times in a food processor.
+• Coarsely chop the shrimp or pulse several times in a mini blender or food processor.
 Finely chop the cabbage.
 Mix with 1 teaspoon of salt.
 Let sit for 5 - 10 minutes.
 Squeeze out excess water.
-(If using a food processor, add salt with the cabbage before pulsing.)
-Finely chop the onion and mushrooms.
+(If using a mini blender or food processor, add salt with the cabbage before pulsing.)
+Finely chop (or pulse) the onion and mushrooms.
 Combine all the filling ingredients in a large bowl.
 Mix well by hand.

 DSC6517 2 640x427 - Shrimp Dumplings (Saeu Mandu)